Serbia national football team: 2006 World Cup

-Petković remained as manager for the team; however, qualifying for 2006 World Cup was different.
-With six wins and four draws, Serbia and Montenegro ended up first in the group with an undefeated record in their qualification group ahead of Spain, Belgium, Bosnia and Herzegovina, Lithuania and San Marino.
+Petković remained as manager for the team.
+Qualifying for the 2006 World Cup resulted in six wins and four draws, with Serbia and Montenegro ending up first in the group with an undefeated record in their qualification group ahead of Spain, Belgium, Bosnia and Herzegovina, Lithuania and San Marino.
 The Serbia and Montenegro team also allowed only one goal in the ten matches, the best defensive record of all 51 teams participating in qualification.

 On 3 June 2006, following a referendum, Montenegro declared its independence from Serbia.
 As the World Cup was about to start, it was decided that the Serbia and Montenegro team that had qualified for the tournament would compete, with the split into separate teams representing the new countries of Montenegro and Serbia to take place once the team was no longer in the tournament.

 In the group stage, Serbia and Montenegro lost their opening game to the Netherlands.
 The final score was 1–0 after Arjen Robben scored the only goal of the game.
 They also lost their second game to Argentina 6–0, Serbia and Montenegro's worst ever international result.
 With the team's two losses and with Netherlands and Argentina winning both their games, Serbia and Montenegro could no longer qualify for the knockout matches and was playing for pride alone in their final group game against Ivory Coast.
 After a 2–0 lead for much of the first half, the Elephants managed to come back and win 3–2, leaving Serbia and Montenegro with no points.